Fizzbow/vite-template-react-unocss/README.md

   -----|_extensions.json
   ```

-  displayed on the vscode like
+  displayed on the vscode like:
   <img src="./src/assets/vscode.jpeg"/>

 ## ♈️ Icon